System Compatibility for iOS

 |PSPDFKit 1||Xcode 4 (SDK 5)||iOS 4, 5|

-As of 17 June 2020, more than 98 percent of all active devices introduced in the last four years can use your product if your app supports iOS 12 upward. iOS 11 is no longer separately disclosed.
+As of 28 June 2021, more than 98 percent of all active devices introduced in the last five years can use your product if your app supports iOS 13 upward.
 See Mixpanel statistics or Apple’s official device statistics for details.

 PSPDFKit supports ARM64 and x86_64.
 Versions up to 11.5 included bitcode support.
 Versions up to 8.2.3 included 32-bit architectures, ARMv7, and i386.